vosbergw/eogMetaEdit/README.md

 <table>
 	<tr>
-		<td>Title</td><td>Exif.Application2.Headline, Xmp.dc.title
+		<td>Title</td><td>Exif.Application2.Headline, Exif.Image.ImageDescription,
-		NOTE: The title will be prefixed by Iptc.Application2.DateCreated to allow for sorting on Zenfolio of images with dates prior to 1914.</td>
+		Xmp.dc.title NOTE: The title will be prefixed by Iptc.Application2.DateCreated to allow for sorting on Zenfolio of images with dates prior to 1914.</td>
 	</tr>
 	<tr>
 		<td>Date</td><td>Exif.Photo.DateTimeOriginal, Exif.Image.DateTimeOriginal,